o5edaxi/palo-hw-refresh/README.md

 It also allows comparing the current resource usage with other models as well as datasheet values between different models.

-This strongly reduces (but does not completely negate) the amount of manual work required to properly size hardware refresh projects as well as firewall health checks.
+This reduces (but far from negates) the amount of manual work required to properly size hardware refresh projects as well as firewall health checks.

 ### Usage